abusaleh002/abusaleh002/README.md

 When I’m not analyzing data or building dashboards, I explore new AI tools, mentor aspiring data professionals, and develop open-source analytics projects that make data more accessible and actionable.

----

-### ✨ About Me
-When I’m not analyzing data or building dashboards, I explore new AI tools, mentor aspiring data professionals, and develop open-source analytics solutions that make data easier to understand and use.